The Shops of Woburn Sands

 It was later The Man’s Shop, under Cyril Matthews, before becoming The Bookshop under the late historian and Woburn Sands Councillor Paul White.
 It has been an outlet for HULA, the Aspley Guise charity for rehoming animals, since about 1999.

 This was the Red Lion Inn; Henry Inwood occupied it in 1881 and was probably there in 1871 but there is no record of the tenant between him and John Brandone, the wheelwright of 1840.
 Inwood evidently bought Lot 3 in the auction (and, later, part of the paddock at the rear) as it was from him that the Social Club bought their premises in 1920.
 It was probably Inwood who built the shop fronts out to the road, soon after the auction, and quite likely used the shop as an outlet for his tailoring before he built No. 41.
 Since that time the shop has seen many trades.
 During the First World War, Mrs Homans sold greengrocery, and Colour Sergeant Joe Burley of the Marines took over that business.
 Joe was the father of Eve White, for many years the organist at St. Michaels and of Salford Church before that.
 Later it was Alfred Hutchings footwear shop and he was followed by Shortland who was already repairing shoes at No. 45.
 Then came Clarence West, who was confectionery and stationery, and he handed over the same trade to Mavis King when he moved down the road to take the W. H. Smith business.
 I have a 1950’s postcard showing the shopfront with the name David Wilson on, with “Stationer and Tobacco” on the signboard.
-It is now Spotless Drycleaners.
+It was Spotless Drycleaners and now continues under the same trade as Jeeves of Woburn.

 The little corner shop was for many years in the hands of David Hammond the saddler; he is listed in 1903, and he was followed by Frederick Hammond, who lived across the road at the top of Chapel Street, and who died in 1928.
 He was followed by W. T. Shortland from Northampton, shoe repairing.
 William (Bill) Shortland owned three shops in the High Street, and was also Chief of the Woburn Sands Fire Service.
 I have a length of yellow ribbon, printed with “SHORTLAND’S for Shoes – Moccasins always in stock – Repairs a speciality – Leather & Grindery Stores – 43 & 45 HIGH STREET, Woburn Sands Bucks”.
 Ron Dancer took over from him in the shop, and went into shoe retail.
 Tim Fryer and Julie Pearce had the shop until became Hazel Austins Beauty Works.
 It was operated as a commercial dry cleaners in connection with Spotless next door, until 2012 when The Flower Boutique florists opened.
 They moved up the road to No.1 in 2018, and this became Mrs Mac’s Sweet Treats, a cupcake shop.

-Next is Club Lane, now just for pedestrians, which leads to the main car park.
-This area was once the Woburn Sands Social Club, Tennis Club and Bowls Club.
+Next is Club Lane, now just for pedestrians, which leads to the main shopping car park.
+This area was once the Woburn Sands Social Club, Tennis Club and Bowls Club but has recently been Green’s Hotel.

 In 1840 the two premises were tenanted by John Heath and William Garrett, but we do not know which by which.
 The particulars of Lot 2 of the 1881 auction stated two substantial houses with outbuildings and frontage available for building.
 Newman, who was running a general stores from the house (in conjunction with his brothers shop at Ampthill) bought this lot, pulled down the old cottages and erected what was then the most imposing shop in High Street, and there he established the drapery (and furniture) shop.
 He apparently suffered ill-health, and died soon after, in his mid-forties; his widow moved into a villa in Russell Street, where the family lived until 1962.
 Newman was followed by Joseph Elliott, William Harrington, Herbert Hooper, and J. P. King.